Amin Irving – Founder, President and CEO

 Mr. Keup is an active member of his church where he and his wife and children attend.

-Michael Stefanko – VP Development and General Counsel
+Michael Stefanko – General Counsel

 Before joining Ginosko in July 2019, Mike was in private practice for 10 years and was a shareholder with Loomis, Ewert, Parsley, Davis & Gotting, P.C., concentrating his practice in real estate law, including affordable housing and condominiums, tax law, and business and corporate law.
 Mike represented developers, investors and lenders in numerous transactions financed with low income housing tax credits, historic tax credits, state tax credits and grants, tax-exempt bonds, and/or federally insured loans (including rural development, HUD and Fannie Mae).